Anthropology Blogs 2017

 Anthropod – What a cultural anthropologist thinks about

 Anthropod is a blog documenting how a cultural anthropologist thinks about research, teaching, and the ways that we live in and shape the world around us.
-Anthropod is written by Lorena Gibson, an anthropologist and musician based in Wellington, Aotearoa New Zealand
+By Lorena Gibson, an anthropologist and musician based in Wellington, Aotearoa New Zealand

 Anthropoliteia – critical perspectives on police, security, crime, law and punishment